MLDS-UT-Austin/long-comp-2025/README.md

 # Long Competition 2025: Spyfall

-This is the repository for the 2025 MLDS Long Competition where teams will be competing in a game of Spyfall.
-Teams will submit agents that can use LLMs and other NLP techniques to ask/answer questions and determine the spy/location.
-The goal of this Long Competition is to show your LLM prompting skills.
+This is the repository for the 2025 UT Austin MLDS Long Competition where teams will be competing in a game of Spyfall.
+Teams will submit agents that can use LLMs and embedding models to ask/answer questions and determine the spy/location.
+The goal of this Long Competition is to show your LLM prompting/natural language processing skills.

 ## Game Rules